 , were both quoted in the article.

-An opinion column about William Kabogo, the Governor of Kiambu, Kenya, written by Janek Sunga, ’14, and current Master of Public Affairs
+An opinion column about William Kabogo, the Governor of Kiambu, Kenya, written by Janek Sunga, ’14, and current Master of Public Administration

 student, appeared on the Mediamax Network in the country

 Gillian Ford Helm, ’05, was highlighted in a Kansas City Star article on Nov.
 8

 .
 Helm, executive director of Literacy Kansas City, was featured in “The Interview” section about creative writing classes.

 A photo taken by Denise Jacobson, a student in Park’s Master of Public Administration

 program, was used as the cover photo for the recently published summer/fall issue of the Missouri Policy Journal